Table of Contents

-What is an Instrument of Transfer Template?
+How to generate an Instrument of Transfer

 What is an Instrument of Transfer?